kuvivek/drivingTheoryInGermany/README.md

 ✅ The yellow car has to wait
 ❌ I have to wait
 ✅ I have to indicate
 **Comment**:  Even if it looks like a “real” traffic circle at first glance.
-The sign with the three circular arrows is missing here.
-Therefore, the usual right of way
+The sign with the three circular arrows is missing
-rules apply here!
+here.
+Therefore, the usual right of way rules apply here!
 The blue arrow sign means: turn right.
-In contrast to the traffic sign for traffic circles, I have to indicate when entering and leaving the
+In contrast to the traffic sign
+for traffic circles, I have to indicate when entering and leaving the traffic circle.
+The traffic in the circle does NOT have
-traffic circle.
-The traffic in the circle does NOT have right of way here.
+right of way here.
 For them, the rule is: RIGHT BEFORE LEFT, so they have to wait and let me go first.

 669. You have taken the right lane by mistake although you want to turn left.
 How are you allowed to proceed?![img](https://schueler.click-learn.info/BilderV2/AB_1_2_37_102.jpg)
 ✅ Straight ahead
 ✅ To the right
-❌To the left when the traffic lights are "green"
+❌ To the left when the traffic lights are "green"
 **Comment**:  Arrows on the road indicate the direction of travel at the next junction.
-They recommend that you get into the lane early.
-As long as the lines are broken,
+They recommend that you get into the
-you may change lanes.
-If the lines are solid, you must follow the direction of travel indicated by the arrows.
-This means that in the situation shown you may only
+lane early.
+As long as the lines are broken, you may change lanes.
+If the lines are solid, you must follow the direction of
-drive straight ahead or turn right.
+travel indicated by the arrows.
+This means that in the situation shown you may only drive straight ahead or turn right.

 670. You want to continue driving straight ahead.
 What is the right course of action?![img](https://schueler.click-learn.info/BilderV2/AB_1_2_11_103.jpg)
 ✅ I move to the right if there is sufficient space in the traffic
 ✅ I remain waiting in my lane
-I overtake the vehicle alongside me and switch lanes
+❌ I overtake the vehicle alongside me and switch lanes
 **Comment**:  The waiting left-turner is blocking the straight ahead lane.
-However, swerving into the right-hand lane is only possible if there is a sufficiently
-large gap in traffic.
+However, swerving into the right-hand lane is only possible if there is a sufficiently large gap in traffic.
 Until then, I must stay in the lane, watch the traffic and stop if necessary.
 Only change lanes if it is safe to do so!

 671. What is the right course of action?![img](https://schueler.click-learn.info/BilderV2/AB_1_3_01_120.jpg)
 ✅ I have to allow the blue vehicle to pass
-❌I have to allow the green vehicle to pass through
+❌ I have to allow the green vehicle to pass through
 ✅ I may make the turn before the green vehicle
 **Comment**:  Traffic signs regulate the right of way here.
-The vehicle on the right and I are driving on the priority road with the right turn.
+The vehicle on the right and I are driving on the priority road
+with the right turn.
 The vehicle on the right follows the course of the priority road.
-I have to let it pass first because I want to leave the priority road.
+I have to let it pass first because
+I want to leave the priority road.
 The vehicle on the side road must “give way” to all others.

 672. What is the right course of action?![img](https://schueler.click-learn.info/BilderV2/AB_1_3_01_048.jpg)
-❌I am the first to proceed
+❌ I am the first to proceed
-❌I allow the motorcycle to turn before me
+❌ I allow the motorcycle to turn before me
 ✅ I allow the blue car to turn
-**Comment**:  At junctions without priority traffic signs or traffic lights, the vehicle coming from the right has right of way.
-Here I have to let the vehicle coming
+**Comment**:  At junctions without priority traffic signs or traffic lights, the vehicle coming from the right has right of
-from the right go first.
+way.
+Here I have to let the vehicle coming from the right go first.
 Then I drive.
-Oncoming traffic turning left must wait until everything is clear.
+Oncoming traffic turning left must wait
+until everything is clear.

 673. What must you heed in this situation? ![img](https://schueler.click-learn.info/BilderV2/AB_1_1_02_108.jpg)
 (Hazard warning lights on)
 You may
 ✅ pass at walking speed only
-❌not pass under any circumstances
+❌ not pass under any circumstances
 ✅ pass only if you are sure that passengers are not endangered
 **Comment**:  Vehicles may only pass a bus with hazard warning lights flashing at the bus stop at a maximum of walking speed.
-This applies
-both to vehicles traveling in the same direction as the bus and to vehicles coming in the opposite direction.
-They must not endanger
+This applies both to vehicles traveling in the same direction as the bus and to vehicles coming in the opposite direction.
-passengers.
+They must not endanger passengers.

 674. What measures help protect the environment? ----IMP
 Using
 ✅ low-resistance tyres
 ✅ low viscosity engine oil
 ❌ air-conditioning systems
 **Comment**:  Air conditioning systems consume additional energy.
-Low-friction oils reduce friction in the engine and low-friction tires
+Low-friction oils reduce friction in the engine and low-friction
-reduce friction on the road.
+tires reduce friction on the road.
 This saves energy and avoids noise.

 675. You have purchased a 3-year-old car for your own personal use.
 The vehicle roadworthiness test certificate is new.
 What is the time
 limit until the next roadworthiness test must be performed?